Deformations of path algebras of quivers with relations: Combinatorial criterion for the Maurer--Cartan equation

 \end{theorem}

-Namely, to check that $\widetilde \varphi$ satisfies the Maurer--Cartan equation, it suffices to check that $\star$ is associative on elements $S_3$.
-In the terminology of Definition \ref{definition:overlap}, the condition (\ref{conditionmc}) is equivalent to the overlap $u v w \in S_3$ being resolvable using right-most reductions with respect to $\widehat R_{\phi + \widetilde \phi}$.
+Namely, to check that $\widetilde \varphi$ satisfies the Maurer--Cartan equation, it suffices to check that $\star$ is associative on elements in $S_3$.
+In the terminology of Definition \ref{definition:overlap}, the condition (\ref{conditionmc}) is equivalent to the overlap $u v w \in S_3$ being resolvable using rightmost reductions with respect to $\widehat R_{\phi + \widetilde \phi}$.

-\begin{proof}[Proof of Theorem \ref{theorem:higher-brackets}.]
-The Maurer--Cartan equation for $\widetilde \varphi$ is given by
+\begin{proof}[Proof of Theorem \ref{theorem:higher-brackets}] The Maurer--Cartan equation for $\widetilde \varphi$ is given by

 (see (\ref{maurercartanlinfinity})).
 Writing $s = vw$ and $s' = u v$ we have

 where the first identity follows from Lemma \ref{lemma:higher-brackets} by summing over $k \geq 1$ and the second identity from Lemma \ref{lemma:star} \ref{guttproperty1}. \end{proof}